FScociety/fscociety.github.io/content/notes/0003_stigma_02/index.md

 ## Intro

-The project was a uni project for Filmakademie Baden-Württemberg in collaboration with Akademie für Darstellende Kunst.
+The project was a uni project for "Filmakademie Baden-Württemberg" in collaboration with "Akademie für Darstellende Kunst".
-Me and another VFX student did the effect and I did this shot from beginning to end.
+I helped out with onset supervison and one shot.

 I choose Blender and the flip-fluids addon for all the 3d stuff and nuke for compositing.
 I thought about using houdini but I had no experience and no license, so i went with the safe route.